All Episodes

 You have so many Americans that want jobs now.

-And then of course, then there's amnesty, then there's the cost of health care and the educational system.
+Then there's the cost of health care and the educational system.

-It's it's it's you can't calculate the impact on the economy.
+You can't calculate the impact on the economy.

-Um so we'll watch what what that's all about.
+So we'll watch what that's all about.

-You know, there's always been Democrats have always thought, well, if if immigrants, you know, if you give people free health care legalization, maybe they'll vote for you for the rest of their lives because you gave them what they wanted.
+You know, there's always been Democrats have always thought, well, if immigrants, you know, if you give people free health care legalization, maybe they'll vote for you for the rest of their lives because you gave them what they wanted.

 Okay, so they're looking for votes generationally.